feniljain/knowledge-base/life/README.md

 - Beware of missing chances; otherwise it may be altogether too late some day
 - Persistence is very important, do not give up until you are forced to give up
 - What worries you, masters you
+- The best learners are the people who push through the discomfort of being objectively bad at something

 ## Books: